 Experience nature at the Bendigo Wetlands, and Chafer Beetle Reserve.
 Walk Cromwell's unique greenway of tracks.
 Trout fish (Lowburn Inlet), picnic or jet boat on Lake Dunstan.
 For some adrenalin and family fun head to Highlands Motorsport Park to explore their motorsport museum, go-karting, mini-golf, dinosaur park or take a lap in the famous Highlands Taxi.

-The local Cromwell Promotions group organise and maintain a range of community events in the area for information on these events visit - www.cromwell.org.nz
+The local Cromwell Promotions group organise a range of community and sporting events for information see the Cromwell Events section or visit - www.cromwell.org.nz